cs544-wisc/f23/p7/README.md

 Your job is to read data from the `partition-N.json` files instead of hardcoding the numbers.

-Each bar indicates the average temperature for a month; when we have data for the same month across multiple years, use the most recent year.
+Each bar indicates the average max-temperature for a month stored in the partition JSON; when we have data for the same month across multiple years, use the most recent year.

 Requirements:
 * you can hardcode that the partition numbers are 0-3